privateWH/irc61647/README.md

 # This is for OHSU IRC61647 by Weinian He
 The project is written in PHP, JavaScript, CSS and HTML5.
 It uses ReactJS, Axios and WebPack.

 All codes are writen from scratch in 3 nights roughly 15 hours.
 The allocation of time is roughly 30% for learning ReactJs (all new), 49% for writting code, 1% for thinking about design and structure, 20% for testing and debugging.
-Didn't implement UnitTest code, because I want to build my own framework (with just Auto DataGen, Assertion, and Performance Reporting).
-For manual testing: PostMan, https://regex101.com, Chrome DevTool was handy.
+Manual tested with: PostMan, https://regex101.com, Chrome DevTool.

 ## Feature Completed:
 - Add, Remove, Get in frontend.